microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 	.QueryAsync(CancellationToken.None);
 ```

-### Querying ById
+### Querying By Id

 As usuages for project query becomes more complex, users may realize that the require more information from their query.

-In our example, let's say we query information about Output Groups.
+In our example, let's say we already queried information about Output Groups.

 ```csharp
 var result = space.Projects